GHCMelo/timer/README.md

 # Timer
 Start, stop and clear timer.

-Was used:HTML, CSS and JS
+Was used: HTML, CSS and JS